 My soup also included a variety of fresh berries.
 Before trying it, I was dubious about the bowl of pink cream, but it was actually quite good.
 Also on the table for the evening was goose matzo ball soup (libaleves maceszgombóccal).
 It was flavorful and hearty but less to my personal taste.

-Next up was the main event, which meant our choice of traditional Hungarian food from the menu.
+Next up was the main event, which meant our choice from the menu.
 Even though we’d been to Hungary before, we somehow managed to leave without trying one of the country’s best known national dishes, chicken paprikash (paprikás csirke).
 We wouldn’t make that mistake a second time.

 Before we knew it, the table was filled with nuts, goose cracklings, pickles, and a variety of entrees.
 Our favorites were the chicken paprikash (of course) and the Hortobagy pancakes (Hortobágyi palacsinta).
 The name of the chicken dish comes from the liberal use of paprika, a key ingredient in much of Hungarian cooking.
 The meat, which is usually served with a gnocchi-like pasta, is simmered for a long time and then topped with a sauce of sour cream, paprika, onion, and mushroom.
 The pancakes are savory, crepe-like wrappings filled with meat, onions, and spices.
 It was all accompanied by a dry Hungarian rosé wine.

 Many Hungarians begin or end a meal with a shot of palinka, a traditional fruit brandy.
 Who are we to buck tradition?
 After the mains, we were off to our fourth stop, a new cocktail bar in Budapest’s Jewish Quarter.